-Since taking up her post as WHO Regional Director for Europe on 1 February 2010, Zsuzsanna Jakab has engaged at first hand with many partners and Member States, making progress on a joint health agenda for the WHO European Region.
-Her travels and activities offer insight into the many and varied duties of a WHO regional director.
+During her mandate as WHO Regional Director for Europe from 1 February 2010 to 30 September 2019, Zsuzsanna Jakab engaged at first hand with many partners and Member States, making progress on a joint health agenda for the WHO European Region.
+Her travels and activities offered insight into the many and varied duties of a WHO regional director.

 Between 1991 and 2002, Zsuzsanna Jakab worked at the WHO/Europe in a range of senior management roles.
 As Director of Administration and Management Support, she managed strategic and operational planning for the Regional Office and guided the work of its governing bodies.
 Before this, as Director of Country Health Development, she was in charge of external relations and strategic partnerships: coordinating collaboration with the 51 Member States in the WHO European Region and international partners.
 During her long tenure with WHO/Europe, she also served as Director of the Division of Information, Evidence and Communication and Coordinator of the EUROHEALTH programme.

-Born in 1951 in Hungary, Ms Jakab holds a Master’s degree from the Faculty of Humanities, Eötvös Lóránd University, Budapest; a postgraduate degree from the University of Political Sciences, Budapest; a diploma in public health from the Nordic School of Public Health, Gothenburg, Sweden; and a postgraduate diploma from the National Institute of Public Administration and Management, Hungary.
+Born in 1951 in Hungary, Dr Jakab holds a PhD degree in Health Sciences from the University of Debrecen, Hungary; a Master’s degree from the Faculty of Humanities, Eötvös Lóránd University, Budapest; a postgraduate degree from the University of Political Sciences, Budapest; a diploma in public health from the Nordic School of Public Health, Gothenburg, Sweden; and a postgraduate diploma from the National Institute of Public Administration and Management, Hungary.
 She began her career in Hungary’s Ministry of Health and Social Welfare in 1975, being responsible for external affairs, including relations with WHO.